AminAbd/LangGraph/README.md

 **Usage**: Open `State_Reducer.ipynb` to understand how reducers manage state updates and handle concurrent modifications.

+## 9. Multiple Schemas

+A demonstration of **multiple state schemas** in LangGraph, showing advanced state management patterns.
+Covers **private state** - allowing nodes to communicate with intermediate state that doesn't appear in the graph's input or output (useful for internal working logic).
+Also demonstrates **input/output schema filtering** - defining explicit input and output schemas separate from the internal state schema.
+This allows you to control what keys are permitted on input, filter the output to only relevant keys, while still maintaining a full internal state for node operations.
+Shows how type hints can be used to specify which schema each node works with when using multiple schemas.

+**Usage**: Open `Multiple_Schemas.ipynb` to understand how to use private state and input/output schema filtering in complex graphs.

 ## Setup

 1. Create a `.env` file with your API keys: